Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Configuring Default Page in ASP.NET Core

-In this article, I am going to discuss Configuring the Default Page in ASP.NET Core Web Application with Examples.
-Please read our previous article, where we discussed How to Configure Static Files Middleware in ASP.NET Core Web Applications to serve static files such as Images, CSS, JavaScript, etc.
+In this article, I will discuss how to configure the default page in the ASP.NET Core Web Application with examples.
+Please read our previous article, discussing How to Configure Static Files Middleware in ASP.NET Core Web Applications to serve static files such as Images, CSS, JavaScript, etc. At the end of this article, you will understand the Differences Between UseDirectoryBrowser, UseStaticFiles, UseFileServer, and UseDefaultFiles Middleware Components in the ASP.NET Core Application.

 How to Configure Default Page in ASP.NET Core:

 Once you click on the Create a new project tab, it will open the Create a new project window.
-From this window, you need to select the ASP.NET Core Empty project template and click the Next button, as shown in the image below.
+Select the ASP.NET Core Empty project template from this window and click the Next button, as shown in the image below.

 Once you click on the Next button, it will open the Configure Your New Project window.
-Here, you need to provide the necessary information to create a new project.
+Here, you must provide the necessary information to create a new project.
 First, give an appropriate name for your project (FirstCoreWebApplication), set the location where you want to create this project, and the solution name for the ASP.NET Core Web application.
 And finally, click on the Create button, as shown in the image below.

-With the ASP.NET Core Empty Project Template by default, the webroot folder, i.e., wwwroot folder, will not be available.
-So, let us add the wwwroot folder to the project root directory.
-To do so, right-click on the project and then select add => new folder option from the context menu and then provide the folder name as wwwroot.
-Once you create the wwwroot folder, your project structure should be as shown below.
+By default, the ASP.NET Core Empty Project Template does not include the webroot folder, i.e., the wwwroot folder.
+So, let’s add the wwwroot folder to the project root directory.
+Right-click on the project, select the add => new folder option from the context menu and then provide the folder name as wwwroot.
+Once you create the wwwroot folder, your project structure should be shown below.

 Adding HTML Page within the wwwroot Folder in ASP.NET Core Application:

-Let us add one HTML Page with the name index,html within the wwwroot folder.
-To do so, right-click on the wwwroot folder and then select add => new item, which will open add new item window.
-From the new item window, search for HTML and then select the HTML page, provide the HTML Page name as “index.html” and then click on the Add button as shown in the below image.
+Add one HTML page with the name index.html within the wwwroot folder.
+To do so, right-click on the wwwroot folder and then select add => new item, which will open the following add new item window.
+From the Add New Item window, search for HTML, select the HTML page, provide the HTML Page name as “index.html,” and then click the Add button as shown in the image below.

 <!DOCTYPE html> <html> <head> <meta charset="utf-8" /> <title></title> </head> <body> <h1> This is Index HTML File</h1> </body> </html>

-Modifying the Main Method of the Program Class:
+Modifying the Program Class:

-namespace FirstCoreWebApplication { public class Program { public static void Main(string[] args) { var builder = WebApplication.CreateBuilder(args); var app = builder.Build(); //Adding Static Files Middleware Component to serve the static files app.UseStaticFiles(); //Adding Another Middleware Component to the Request Processing Pipeline app.Run(async (context) => { await context.Response.WriteAsync("Request Handled and Response Generated"); }); //This will Run the Application app.Run(); } } }
+namespace FirstCoreWebApplication { public class Program { public static void Main(string[] args) { var builder = WebApplication.CreateBuilder(args); var app = builder.Build(); //Adding Static Files Middleware Component to serve the static files app.UseStaticFiles(); //Adding Another Terminal Middleware Component to the Request Processing Pipeline app.Run(async (context) => { await context.Response.WriteAsync("Request Handled and Response Generated"); }); //This will Run the Application app.Run(); } } }

 Now run the application and navigate to the URL: http://localhost:<portnumber>/index.html, and you will see the expected output coming from the static Index.html file, as shown in the image below.